TheTexta/obsidian-main/Psychology/Biological Psychology/Parietal Lobes.md

 #biological-psychology
-Parietal Lobes::Contains the [[somatosensory cortex]] which is associated with touch, pain and temperature.
+Parietal Lobes::Contains the [[Somatosensory Cortex]] which is associated with touch, pain and temperature.
 Associated with spacial awareness. size, shape and texture of objects is derived here, along with spatial awareness of the body.

 ![[Parietal Lobe Described.png]]
 There are 3 areas of the parietal lobe